mokronos/MA_SebastianHirt/README.md

 And one for character error rate :).
 So, broad test coverage was just an early ambition.

+# Questions

+Feel free to contact me at sebastian.hirt@fau.de and I'll try my best to answer any questions.

 # Timeline

 - Begin: 01.02.2023